amfoss/praveshan/README.md

 ### 3. Correct your Emails

-Last night, someone from DRPK had sneaked into our system and manipulated all of your emails in our records.
+Last night, someone from DPRK had sneaked into our system and manipulated all of your emails in our records.
 We are unsure of the mistakes that might have crept in and we want you guys to fix them for us.
 We host our records right here in this repository, in a markdown file in this repository.
 Go ahead and correct *your* email.
 Create a branch named `#2-<email>-fix` and send a PR.
 Remember to have a meaningful commit message, ofc. :grin:

 See ISSUE [#2](https://github.com/amfoss/amfoss-freshers-test/issues/2)